Mummy guilt, it really does come with the day job. I’m having a rare day off (to myself) and I am already feeling guilty.

 10. The just one more story guilt

 Having returned home from my day off, it’s time to complete the chores with little C’s bath, book and bed routine.
-After reading Five Minutes Peace for a fifth time, I retire downstairs feeling guilty that I have ended the evening with five stories … and not six … or more.
+After reading Five Minutes Peace for a fifth time, I retire downstairs feeling mummy guilt that I have ended the evening with five stories … and not six … or more.